Digital Summer School:

-In this webinar, experts from InSphero and Yokogawa discuss considerations for high content imaging and analysis of 3D spheroid disease models for drug discovery, share lessons we learned while in setting up and conducting proof-of-concept studies designed to test the full potential for high-resolution image-based analysis of 3D spheroid models and provide a working checklist for researchers and core services groups planning to exploit these technologies in their work.
+In this summer school webinar, experts from InSphero and Yokogawa discuss considerations for high-content imaging and analysis of 3D spheroid disease models for drug discovery, share lessons we learned while setting up and conducting proof-of-concept studies designed to test the full potential for high-resolution image-based analysis of 3D spheroid models and provide a working checklist for researchers and core services groups planning to exploit these technologies in their work.

 Artificial Intelligence in Digital Pathology: Quantification of Fibrosis in Human 3D NASH Model